-- 1. It shall be unlawful to establish, operate, or cause to be operated a sexually oriented business in the City of Dunwoody, unless said sexually oriented business is at least: - 1000 feet from any parcel zoned R-200, R-150, R-30,000, R-20,000, R-100, R-85, R-75, R-60, R-A5, R-50, R-A8, R-CH, R-CD, R-DT, RM-150, RM-100, RM-85, RM-75, RM-HD, MHP, TND, or NCD and any parcel conditioned or used for residential purposes; and - ii.
-1000 feet from any parcel occupied by another sexually oriented business or by a business licensed by the State of Georgia to sell alcohol on the premises; and - iii.
-1000 feet from any parcel occupied by a house of worship, public or private elementary or secondary school, public park, or any residence.
+1. It shall be unlawful to establish, operate, or cause to be operated a sexually oriented business in the City of Dunwoody, unless said sexually oriented business is at least:

+- 500 feet from any parcel in the City of Dunwoody zoned R-200, R-150, R-30,000, R-20,000, R-100, R-85, R-75, R-60, R-A5, R-50, R-A8, R-CH, R-CD, R-DT, RM-150, RM-100, RM-85, RM-75, RM-HD, MHP, TND, or NCD; - ii.
+600 feet from any business in the City of Dunwoody licensed by the State of Georgia to sell alcohol on the premises; and - iii.
+1000 feet from any house of worship or a public or private elementary or secondary school in the City of Dunwoody.

-For the purpose of this subsection, measurements shall be made in a straight line in all directions without regard to intervening structures or objects, from the closest point on a boundary line of the sexually oriented business parcel to the closest point on a boundary line of any parcel zoned R-200, R-150, R-30,000, R-20,000, R-100, R-85, R-75, R-60, R-A5, R-50, R-A8, R-CH, R-CD, R-DT, RM-150, RM-100, RM-85, RM-75, RM-HD, MHP, TND, or NCD, any parcel conditioned or used for residential purposes, and any parcel containing a house of worship, public or private elementary or secondary school, public park, residence, another sexually oriented business, or a business licensed by the State of Georgia to sell alcohol on the premises.
+For the purpose of this subsection, measurements shall be made in a straight line in all directions without regard to intervening structures or objects, from the closest point on a boundary line of the sexually oriented business parcel to the closest point on a boundary line of any parcel in the City of Dunwoody zoned R-200, R-150, R-30,000, R-20,000, R-100, R-85, R-75, R-60, R-A5, R-50, R-A8, R-CH, R-CD, R-DT, RM-150, RM-100, RM-85, RM-75, RM-HD, MHP, TND, or NCD.
+Measurements shall be made in a straight line in all directions without regard to intervening structures or objects, from the closest part of the structure containing the sexually oriented business to the closest part of any structure in the City of Dunwoody occupied by a house of worship, public or private elementary or secondary school, or a business licensed by the State of Georgia to sell alcohol on the premises.

-- 2. All sexually oriented businesses shall submit with the application for a building or occupancy permit, a certified boundary survey by a licensed surveyor of the site and the property lines of surrounding properties identifying the use of properties at or within 1,000 feet of the boundary lines of the subject property, and any and all sexually oriented businesses and businesses licensed by the State of Georgia to sell alcohol on the premises within 1,000 feet of the boundary line of the sexually oriented business parcel. - 3.
+- 2. All sexually oriented businesses shall submit with the application for a building or occupancy permit a certified boundary survey by a licensed surveyor of the site and the property lines of surrounding properties identifying the use of properties at or within 1000 feet of the boundary lines of the subject property. - 3.
 Each sexually oriented business shall provide off-street parking spaces as required by the applicable zoning district.